vovochka404/deadbeef-statusnotifier-plugin/README.md

 make
 make install

+### Activation

+Once the plugin is installed, restart (or start) deadbeef.
+Got to preference, GUI/Misc section and disable standart tray icon (hide system tray icon).
+Or you can force StatusNotifierItem to be shown in plugin preference.

 #### Possible cmake options

 -DUSE_GTK - Whether to build gtk2 verion or not.
 Default: ON
 -DUSE3_GTK - Whether to build gtk3 verion or not.
 Default: ON
 -DCMAKE_INSTALL_PREFIX - Where to install.
 Default: /usr/local
 -DLIB_INSTALL_DIR - Name of system libdir.
-Default lib
+Default: lib